 - add internal links where needed.

-If you make sure that your web design firm pages attention to these key items your move should go smooth.
-The are a lot of other little issues with site redesigns as it relates to SEO.
-If your site has lost visitors after a redesign check this list against your site.
+If you make sure that your web design firm pays attention to these key items, your move should go smoothly.
+There are a lot of other little issues with site redesigns as it relates to SEO.
+If your site has lost visitors after a redesign, check this list against your site.
 We are here to help if you need assistance.